DamoM73/digital-solutions-text/ds_textbook/1_explore/1_describe_problem/unit_2.md

 Data driven solutions have the following characteristics:

-- They access data that has been colleceted
+- They access data that has been collected
   - This data may be collect by the solution or retrieved from a third-party
-  - Quality of the data is important than the quanity
+  - Quality of the data is important than the quantity
 - They query the data
   - The storage of the data must enable the querying of the data
 - They interpret the data